anhdau185/application-infrastructure/docs/whats-the-dish/workflows-frontend.md

 ## Read More

-Check out this helpful article from DigitalOcean Community: https://www.digitalocean.com/community/tutorials/how-to-deploy-a-react-application-with-nginx-on-ubuntu-20-04
+Check out this helpful article from DigitalOcean Community for more in-depth configurations: https://www.digitalocean.com/community/tutorials/how-to-deploy-a-react-application-with-nginx-on-ubuntu-20-04